eneaceo/SATORI_OnlyCode/README.md

 # SATORI_OnlyCode

-This will not compile
+This will not compile.
-Is only the source code without the engine and assets
+Is only the source code without the engine and assets.